FAIR Rare Books Guide

 Provenance premiums depend on documentation quality

 Collectors often overestimate undocumented stories and underestimate well-supported provenance.
-The appraiser has to weigh the strength of the paper trail, not just the appeal of the anecdote.
+The appraiser has to weigh the paper trail, not just the appeal of the anecdote.

 • Signed and inscribed copies with clean chains of ownership are easier to defend for insurance, estate, and donation assignments.